 Meanwhile, other scientists claim fish do feel pain.
 Biologist Victoria Braithwaite in her book “Do Fish Feel Pain?” said that when introducing an irritating chemical into a tank the fish would beat their gills faster, rub affected areas against the edges of the tank and lose their appetite.
 Like they were in pain.

-But the fact remains, without similar biological structures, it’s hard to see what qualifies as pain like humans may feel.
 The hardest part of knowing if you should eat fish from a philosophical and ethical standpoint is trying to decide if you should just assume fish are different from us enough to not feel any traditional sense of pain.
 It’s not like we can ask them, but can we just assume anything about how they sense the world?
 It’s up to the individual about how ethically safe they want to play it.